mtosoftware/FinalEngine/.github/ISSUE_TEMPLATE/feature_request.md

 ## Additional Context

 Provide any extra context, user scenarios, or visuals that might assist in understanding the feature request better.

+## Maintainer Checklist

+- [ ] The title has the ✨ emoji.
+- [ ] I have added appropriate labels.
+- [ ] I have set a priority label for this feature.
+- [ ] I have ensured any milestones and projects have been linked.